Never Say Never (Lisette Melendez song)

-"Never Say Never" is the third single from the album Together Forever, released by the hip-hop and Freestyle music singer Lisette Melendez in 1991.
-The song was written by Carlos Berrios and Franc Reyes.
-Unlike the previous singles, this was released only on cassette and LP 12" only clubs, where he achieved moderate success in stop dance music of the United States, peaking at # 45 in 1992.
+"Never Say Never" is a song by American hip-hop and Freestyle music singer Lisette Melendez, released in 1991, by Fever, Rush Associated Labels and Columbia Records, as the third single from her debut album, Together Forever (1991).
+The song was written by Carlos Berrios and Franc Reyes, and produced by Berrios.
+Unlike the previous singles, it was released only on cassette and LP 12" only clubs, where it achieved moderate success in stop dance music of the United States, peaking at number 45 on the Billboard Hot Dance Music/Club Play chart in 1992.